nmoschkin/KuCoin.NET/README.md

 # Kucoin.NET
-KuCoin API Libraries written in .NET 5.
+KuCoin API Libraries written in .NET Standard 2.0

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.